sjyk/cmsc13600-course-project/docs/HW-2-Django.md

 site directories.
 A virtual environment is created on top of an existing Python installation, known as the virtual environment’s “base” Python, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.

-Create a new folder to put all of your course files
+Go into your app folder that you have cloned in the previous assignment.
 ```
-$ mkdir cmsc13600-materials
+$ cd app
 ```
 Then inside the folder, create a virutal environment
 ```
-$ cd cmsc13600-materials
 $ virtualenv venv
 ```